ZanderOlidan/quackhuntv2-tg/README.md

 - [ ] PAKAK GURL!
 Nakabingwit ka na naman ng patola in 18.534 seconds.
 You have befriended 6 patolas
 - [ ] Template strings
 - [ ] Custom Language
+- [ ] Group stats
+    - Top 10 using queries
+- [ ] Don't use remove running stats for active.
+Use queries on groups instead

 ## When changing something